faye3091/19-PWA-Text-Editor/README.md

   <br />Then open Insomia and type http://localhost:3000/ to run this application on your local machine.

   ## Deployed Link
-  The link to the deployed application is:
+  The link to the deployed application is: [Heroku App](https://text-editor-19-jate.herokuapp.com/)

   ## Contributing
   Fork and then code